AviatrixSystems/Docs/HowTos/SAML_Integration_AWS_SSO_IDP.rst

 Visit one of the following links based on your use case:

-  If integrating AWS SSO IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
+  If integrating AWS SSO IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating AWS SSP IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_
+  If integrating AWS SSP IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and AWS SSO, make sure you have a valid AWS account with administrator access.